ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/tools/motion/motionToolDev.md

 The file index.html will be rendered on the VST once the tool is activated.
 This HTML file will trigger the Javascript file js/index.js that will start the code for the Motion Tool.

-The Motion Tool has two main characteristics:
+The Motion Tool has three main characteristics:

-* It is a **3D tool**.
-If you have explored the basic VST tools, they are mostly 2D HTML windows.
+1. It is a **3D tool**.
+If you have explored the basic [VST Spatial Tools](https://spatialtoolbox.vuforia.com/docs/use/spatial-tools), they are mostly 2D HTML windows.
 The Motion Tool is a 3D tool.
-It makes use of THREE.js to render its contents onto the environment.
+It makes use of [three.js](https://threejs.org/) to render its contents onto the environment.
-* It is a **full screen tool**.
+2. It is a **full screen tool**.
 The basic VST tools often get attached to an object as a 2D window and don't take the entire screen when rendered.
 The motion tool is a full screen tool, it takes up all the device screen when rendered.
+3. It is a **sticky tool**.
+Once our object/robot has been tracked, the motion tool will keep on being rendered even if we loose the tracking of our object robot.

 ## Main references in index.js